JustSteveKing/launchpad/README.md

 ## Traits/Concerns

 - `RendersInertiaComponent` - Add this to your Web Controllers, to have access to the underlying Response Factory for Inertia by using `$this->response->render()`.

+## API Responses

+- `MessageResponse` - A response class that will return a response with the key `message`.
+- `ModelResponse` - A response class that accepts an Eloquent Resource class.
+- `CollectionResponse` - A response class that accepts an Eloquent Resource collection class.